-Figure 18 shows a typical scenario with packets sent in both directions.
-Figure 18.
-Packet Flow via mbufs in the DPDK KNI
+Fig. 18.2 shows a typical scenario with packets sent in both directions.

-19.4 Use Case: Ingress
+18.4 Use Case: Ingress

 On the DPDK RX side, the mbuf is allocated by the PMD in the RX thread context.
 This thread will enqueue the mbuf in the rx_q FIFO.
 The KNI thread will poll all KNI active devices for the rx_q.
 If an mbuf is dequeued, it will be converted to a sk_buff and sent to the net stack via netif_rx().
 The dequeued mbuf must be freed, so the same pointer is sent back in the free_q FIFO.